MaxDragonheart/DirectOpenLayers/README.md

       const osm = basemap.createOSMStandard();
       map.addLayer(osm);

-[DirectOpenLayers](src/directopenlayers.js) now is a beta version.
+[DirectOpenLayers](src/directopenlayers.js) now is in beta version.
 His [license](LICENSE) is inheritaded from OL.
 Who would like to contribute to the maintance of this library is welcome :)

+## Example

+- Quick Start

 ## Dependencies